data-preservation-programs/SimSP/README.md

 It accepts bitswap retrieval but only if the block exists in downloaded CAR files.

 ### Retrieval Protocols
-The SP will return the corresponding retrieval protocols so it will work with
+The SP will return the corresponding retrieval protocols so below commands will work
 ```shell
 boost provider retrieval-transports f02815405
 lassie fetch --provider \